dashpay/docs/masternodes/maintenance.rst

 DIP3 Upgrade Overview
 ^^^^^^^^^^^^^^^^^^^^^

-Dash is now updated, and you can continue with the procedure to upgrade your masternode to work using the DIP3 Deterministic Masternode List.
+You can now continue with the procedure to upgrade your masternode to work using the DIP3 Deterministic Masternode List.
 The procedure involves four major steps:

 1. Generating a BLS key pair
 2. Preparing a ProRegTx transaction